An abundance of things to do in Georgetown Penang means you can easily spend a full day here!

 3. Enter The Stately Kapitan Keling Mosque For A Visit

-Kapitan Keling Mosque dates back to the early 19th century.
+Kapitan Keling Mosque dates to the early 19th century.
 It was built by Indian Muslims who came to Penang under the East India Company.

 The distinguished mosque is right at the heart of the chulias (Tamil Muslim neighborhood).

-Its current exterior features Indo-Moorish influence and is pretty recent relative to its origins with expansion works taking place in 1930.
+Its current exterior features Indo-Moorish influence and is recent relative to its origins with expansion works taking place in 1930.

 Location: 14, Jalan Buckingham, George Town, 10200 George Town, Penang Island